-Frequency/market practice: updating warranty disclosure is rarely done.
-Notifying a possible breach is also rare.
+Frequency/market practice: updating warranty disclosure is rare.
+Notifying a possible breach is a common provision for termination in the transaction documents.
 In cases of material breach, there is a right to terminate.

 Materiality in representations - how is it quantified (e.g., by a USD amount)?